timovaris/timovaris/README.md

 Here is my [cv](https://varisparvi.net/cv) and a [LinkedIn](https://www.linkedin.com/in/timov/)-profile

-This is [my lending page](http://www.kiva.org/lender/timov) in [Kiva](http://www.kiva.org), which is a microcredit service mainly for helping people in third wordld countries.
+This is [my lending page](http://www.kiva.org/lender/timov) in [Kiva](http://www.kiva.org), which is a microcredit service mainly for helping people in third wordld countries

 You can contact me with this [form](https://goo.gl/forms/ETH1lU7XF2EqZHog1)